 Although MS can cause an eye twitch, so can many other conditions.
-Most eye twitches will resolve on their own in time.
-However, if an eye twitch is persistent, it is advisable to contact a doctor.
+If an eye twitch is persistent, it is advisable to contact a doctor.

 However, an eye twitch alone does not usually mean that a person has MS. In fact, twitches in the eyelids are